hugsy/gef/docs/commands/process-search.md

 `ps` also accepts options:

-* `--smart-scan` will discard a number of process (belonging to different user, pattern used as an argument and not command, etc.)
+* `--smart-scan` will filter out probably less relevant processes (belonging to different users, pattern matched to arguments instead of the commands themselves, etc.)
 * `--attach` will automatically attach to the first process found

 So, for example, if your targeted process is called `/home/foobar/plop`, but